 Holger A. Kastler is an IP/IT attorney at Hyazinth LLP in Berlin, Germany.
-His practice focuses on technology transaction and disputes, in and out of court.
+His practice focuses on technology transactions and disputes, in and out of court.
 He represents companies in licensing negotiations in a variety of industries.

-Nicki Kennedy is a senior associate at Kilpatrick Townsend & Stockton LLP in Washington, D.C.
+Nicki Kennedy is a patent partner at Kilpatrick Townsend & Stockton LLP in Denver, CO.

 Samuel Kim is an associate at Ernst & Young in its Transaction Tax group.
 His work focuses on buy and sell side tax structuring and due diligence surrounding mergers and acquisitions in the private equity and media and entertainment sectors.
-Samuel can be reached at.
+Samuel can be reached at samuel.kim2@ey.com.